-All members of the Northern California Cognitive Behavior Therapy Network (NCCBTN) are automatically invited to join the Listserve.
-If you join the group, please review the following list of general courtesies, rules, and regulations of the NCCBTN Listserve.
+All members of the Northern California Cognitive Behavior Therapy Network (NCCBTN) are automatically invited to join the Listserv.
+If you join the group, please review the following list of general courtesies, rules, and regulations of the NCCBTN Listserv.

-These guidelines are intended to promote useful and respectful interaction among the Listserve members:
+These guidelines are intended to promote useful and respectful interaction among the Listserv members: